Enerphit upgrade breathes new life into Dublin home

 While the house is essentially a retrofit, with external EPS insulation to the original brick walls, large sections were rebuilt with concrete blockwork and insulated in the same manner.
 The footprint of the original building was also extended by about 100 square metres with a single-storey side and rear extension.
 The roof was also a mixture of new and original parts, all insulated heavily with Isover Metac glasswool.

 The old suspended timber floor was removed, and a new concrete poured and insulated with PIR board and finished with polished concrete.
-There’s also thermally broken triple-glazing throughout – in the form of Rationel windows and doors, Reynaers curtain walling, and Fakro roof windows.
+There’s also thermally broken triple-glazing throughout – in the form of windows and doors from Rationel Vinduer Ltd, Reynaers curtain walling, and Fakro roof windows.

 The dedication to a highly airtight, continuous thermal envelope posed a threat to the family dogs – as a dog door would have created a significant thermal weak spot.
 The solution was an automated pet door from Austrian manufacturer Petwalk, which combines access for pets, burglar-proof security and a highly airtight, highly insulated, thermal bridge-free design.